jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 img_path: /assets/img/2023-03-28-cmb_in_geometry_nodes/
 ---

 In this note I'm going to introduce [Blender](https://www.blender.org/)'s power to scientists, mainly cosmologists.
+Blender is an open-source cross-platform 3D content creation software and supports the entire 3D pipeline (see [Blender's about](https://www.blender.org/about/) for more information).

-I will show you how to bring your data into Blender and how to work with it step by step.
+We will see how to visialize cmb maps (see [visualization nodes](#visualization-nodes)) and how do we can deal with cmb maps like a geometry and benefit from (implicit) gpu parallel computing.
+I will show you how to import your data into Blender and how to work with it step by step.
 The methods explained here are for local computers but could also be applied elsewhere (e.g. google colab).
 Each step could be a separate post but the order could be problematic in case of separation.

 ## Creating HEALPix mesh